All Episodes

 Hungary, the parliament there suspended new elections.

-Governor Whitner is now facing a backlash for her stay-at-home order.
+In Michigan, Governor Whitner is now facing a backlash for her stay-at-home order.

-California town has uh coronavirus mask order.
+California town has a coronavirus mask order.

 A lot of complaints there.

-You have people ticketed 500 bucks each after attending a Greenville drive up church service.
+You have people ticketed 500 bucks each after attending a Greenville drive-up church service.

-Um we're gonna shred the constitution, we can't let that happen.
+We can't let that happen.

 Then you've got this whole voting component.